Last Updated: 6 months ago

 Kettles

-The kettles that whistle have been a thing of the past.
-These days you can get a kettle that automatically turns off when the water reaches a hot boiling point.
+Kettles, that whistle is a thing of the past.
+These days, you can get a kettle that automatically turns off when the water reaches a hot boiling point.

 Meetings

-You may have difficulty following all the conversations at a meeting or in a group discussion.
+You may have difficulty following all the conversations at a meeting or group discussion.
 A device is needed to rescue you from the situation.
-I’ve seen people hack Google Meets or Microsoft Teams to get free captioning by pretending to be in a video conference call.
-Instead of being in a video meeting, it’s just you and the chatter in the background that converts voice to text.
+I’ve seen people hack Google Meets or Microsoft Teams to get free captioning by pretending to be on a video conference call.
+Instead of being in a video meeting, you and the chatter in the background convert voice to text.

 Speakers and external mics